daylifemike/photomosaic/readme.txt

 == Changelog ==
+= 2.1.2 =
+* Bug Fix: corrects default shortcode behavior in WPv3.5
+* Enhancement: updates to match new [gallery ids='...'] behavior (new in WPv3.5)
+* Enhancement: detects best image size based on width of the columns

 = 2.1.1 =
 * Bug Fix: prevents loading spinner from disappearing early in Firefox
 * Bug Fix: captions weren't properly escaped